zhanglab/memonet/README_chapter1.md

 Output:
 - prediction_scores.csv: lists each cell, the predicted cell type label, and prediction scores for each cell type
-- umap_referenceAIBS.png: umap of the reference (AIBS data) with cell type labels
+- umap_AIBS_subclassLabelLegend.png: umap of the reference (AIBS data) with cell type subclass labels
-- umap_queryMEMONET.png: umap of the query (MEMONET data) projected onto AIBS space, labeled with the predicted labels
+- umap_MEMONET_subclassLabelLegend.png: umap of the query (MEMONET data) projected onto AIBS space, labeled with the predicted labels

 ## Test the accuracy of mapping on AIBS data
 ### 1. Generate a test dataset (downsample to 25% of each cell type; remove sample cells from rest of reference) and perform label transfer from the remaining 75% of data.
 Do this 100 times.